 For the uninitiated, the basic idea is: All humans are equal, irrespective of gender.
-They may have different physical characteristics and needs – but the society should not treat them differently.
+They may have different physical characteristics and needs — but the society should not treat them differently.
 Eligibility for job positions, choices of lifestyles, clothes, or anything at all — should be absolutely irrespective of gender.
-Equal positions in jobs warrant equal pay and equal respect, based on merit and merit alone.
-Basically, one’s gender does not determine one’s performance, nor should it determine opportunities for it or returns from it.
+Equal positions in jobs warrant equal pay and equal respect, based on merit alone.
+Basically, one’s gender should not determine opportunities or returns from it.
 Society, however, discriminates between individuals based on their gender, and feminism is a movement trying to raise awareness and erase the difference at the grass-root level.

-Let me reiterate: feminism is not a war.
-There is no battlefield.
-If there is a struggle, it’s in the minds of people.
-It’s in the minds of you and me.
-It is not something that anyone needs to actively do anything about — except being aware of the idea and actually practising it in daily life.
+Being aware of the idea and actually practising it in daily life is important.
 That is always harder than preaching or carrying out heated debates.
-It requires everyone to do soul-searching, irrespective of gender (I will come back to that).
-One needs to review one’s own behaviour, criticize oneself when one does exhibit inequality even subconsciously, call themselves out and look to not repeat such behaviour again, however subtle it is.
-It requires coming out of cognitive biases.
-For example, while writing a scientific report or textbook, an article like this one, a poem or prose, or giving a lecture — instead of referring to the gender-less character in the narrative as “he,” one may simply say “they” – which is a perfectly-acceptable singular pronoun.
-Pictures of the science experimenter in the school-level textbooks should have an equal number of smiling girls and boys.
-Not cringe when someone ends the last sentence as “girls and boys.”
+It requires everyone to do soul-searching, irrespective of gender.
+One needs to review one’s own behaviour, criticise oneself when one does exhibit inequality even subconsciously, call themselves out and look to not repeat such behaviour again, however subtle it is.
+It requires recognising out of cognitive biases.
+For example, while writing a scientific report or textbook, an article like this one, a poem or prose, or giving a lecture — instead of referring to the gender-less character in the narrative as “he,” one may simply say “they” — which is a perfectly-acceptable singular pronoun.
 This requires one to come out of the practices ingrained in our minds due to our upbringing in a non-equal society.
 It requires a practice of thinking objectively.

 Did you notice how I was being a hypocrite throughout this article?
 I started with defining feminism as gender-equality, and throughout the rest of it, I talked about equality of women and men.
 Do you see the hypocrisy in this?